EdwardOmondi/tag_system_pi/Readme.md

 ## Serving the UI

-To run the application, run the following commands in your terminal and then go to [the app](http://localhost:8000) in your browser.
+To run the application, run the following commands in your terminal and then go to [the app](http://[username].local) in your browser.
+Replace `[username]` with the pi username

 ### nginx setup
+The application runs on the browser
 ```
 sudo apt-get install nginx
-cp ~/tag_system_pi/* /var/www/html
+sudo cp ~/tag_system_pi/* /var/www/html
 ```

 ```